 9. Volcanoes are generally found where

-a) Tectonic plates pull apart or are coming together
+a) Tectonic plates pull apart or come together

-b) Island pull apart or are coming together
+b) Island pulls apart or is coming together

-c) Earth’s crust pulls apart or are coming together
+c) Earth’s crust pulls apart or is coming together

 d) Intraplate pull apart or are coming together